 Concentrate on your breathing

-While you’re waiting outside the interview office, take a minute or two to do some deep breathing.
+While you’re waiting outside in the chair out of the interview office, take a minute or two to do some deep breathing.
 The most effective method is to take a deep breath through your nose and slowly release it through your mouth.
 If you repeat this at least three times while concentrating on centering your thoughts, you should be able to achieve a relaxed state of mind.

 Control your tendency to fidget